ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 Here are just a few practical applications for mathematical optimization:

-- Manufacturing companies use objective functions to determine production costs, or ____ to find the most effective packing methods
+- Manufacturing companies use objective functions to determine production costs, or ____ to find the most effective packing methods.
-- Warehouses and other buildings can be organized so every square foot of space is used as efficiently as possible
+- Warehouses and other buildings can be organized so every square foot of space is used as efficiently as possible.
-- Transportation apps use mathematical optimization to find the best routes for their vehicles
+- Transportation apps use mathematical optimization to find the best routes for their vehicles.
 - Service companies (e.g. electrical) consider complex supply and demand formulas to determine pricing for commodities.
 Small efficiencies at this scale can add up to an enormous savings quickly.
-- Airlines use systems to determine the fastest way for passengers to board an airplane
+- Airlines use systems to determine the fastest way for passengers to board an airplane.
-- Policy makers can use mathematical optimization to determine the popularity of policies a candidate wants to propose
+- Policy makers can use mathematical optimization to determine the popularity of policies a candidate wants to propose.

 Mathematical optimization also has many practical uses in finance, engineering, economics, mechanics and more.